 Compiled by the Road Trip Alberta team / Written by Dalene Heck

-Last updated on April 20, 2023
+Last updated on November 19th, 2024

-Growing up in far northern Alberta, I saw bright green lights dance across dark night skies countless times.
+Growing up in far northern Alberta, I would see the bright green lights dance across dark night skies countless times.
 I saw them so often that I thought they were actually pretty unremarkable!
 It never occurred to me that they are a unique natural phenomenon that causes some people to travel from afar to see them.
+In fact, Canada is one of the spots in the world to see the Northern Lights.
+Spots like Yellowknife, Northwest Territories, Churchill, Manitoba and Labrador all bare witness to the Aurora.
+But we think Alberta is one of the best places to witness this phenomenon.

 Now I realize that seeing the northern lights in Alberta is a pretty special experience.

-This is why I am eager to share these tips on how to best enjoy them.
+And this is why I am eager to share these tips on how to best enjoy them.

-About Northern Lights
+About Northern Lights or Aurora Borealis

 The first suspected record of northern lights is a cave painting from 30,000 BC.
 They have since been integrated into many legends, folklore, and teachings.
 For the Cree, a significant Indigenous nation in northern Alberta, the translation from their language means the spirits are dancing.
 Without a doubt, they have long fascinated humans.